our she wear brand ambassadors

 She is also a busy wife and mum and owns several horses, including two gypsy vanners, a rare and beautiful breed.

-heavy vehicle mechanic,
+heavy vehicle mechanic, trainer & assessor

 Louise is a qualified heavy vehicle mechanic.
 She has also completed a Certificate IV in heavy vehicle diagnostics, Certificate III in pant mechanics, Certificate IV in training and assessment and auto electrical skill set.
 She has been an automotive apprentice mentor for 6 months and is now a Trainer and Assessor for the Westrac Institute